-$$U(s) = \begin{cases} +1 & \text{if } s \ge 0\\ 0 & \text{if } s < 0 \end{cases}$$
+$$U(s) = \begin{cases} +1 & , & \text{if } s \ge 0 \\ 0 & , & \text{if } s < 0 \end{cases},$$

-$$\sigma(s) = \begin{cases} +1 & \text{if } s > 1\\ s & \text{if } 0 \le s \le 1\\ 0 & \text{if } s < 0. \end{cases}$$
+$$\sigma(s) = \begin{cases} +1 & , & \text{if } s > 1 \\ s & , & \text{if } 0 \le s \le 1 \\ 0 & , & \text{if } s < 0 \end{cases}.$$

-Regardless of whether the activation function is continuous or discrete, the bias b and connection weights w_1, \ldots, w_n are real numbers, as is the "net input" $s = \sum_i w_i x_i$ to the activation function.
-Analog computation may be used to evaluate the linear combination s and the activation function $\sigma(s)$, if it is real valued.
+Regardless of whether the activation function is continuous or discrete, the bias b and connection weights w_1, \ldots, w_n are real numbers, as is the "net input" $s = b + \sum_i w_i x_i$ to the activation function.
+Analog computation may be used to evaluate the linear combination s and the activation function $\sigma(s)$, if it is real-valued.
+If it is discrete, analog computation can approximate it with a sufficiently sharp sigmoid.
 The biases and weights are normally determined by a learning algorithm (e.g., back-propagation), which is also a good candidate for analog implementation.

 In summary, the continuous state space of a neural network includes the bias values and net inputs of the neurons and the interconnection strengths between the neurons.
 It also includes the activity values of the neurons, if the activation function is a real-valued sigmoid function, as is often the case.
-Often, large groups ("layers") of neurons (and the connections between these groups) have some intuitive meaning in the problem domain, but typically, the individual neuron activities, bias values, and interconnection weights do not.
+Often large groups ("layers") of neurons (and the connections between these groups) have some intuitive meaning in the problem domain, but typically the individual neuron activities, bias values, and interconnection weights do not (they are "sub-symbolic").

-If we extrapolate the number of neurons in a layer to the continuum limit, we get a field, which may be defined as a continuous distribution of continuous quantity (see \triangleright "Field Computation in Natural and Artificial Intelligence").
+If we extrapolate the number of neurons in a layer to the continuum limit, we get a field, which may be defined as a spatially continuous distribution of continuous quantity.
 Treating a group of artificial or biological neurons as a continuous mass is a reasonable mathematical approximation if their number is sufficiently large and if their spatial arrangement is significant (as it generally is in the brain).
 Fields are especially useful in modeling cortical maps, in which information is represented by the pattern of activity over a region of neural cortex.

-In field computation, the state space is continuous in two ways: it is continuous in variation but also in space.
+In field computation the state space in continuous in two ways: it is continuous in variation but also in space.
 Therefore, field computation is especially applicable to solving PDEs and to processing spatially extended information such as visual images.
-Some early analog computing devices were capable of field computation (Truitt and Rogers 1960, pp. 1-14-1-17, 2-2-2-16).
-For example, as previously mentioned (section "Introduction"), large resistor and capacitor networks could be used for solving PDEs such as diffusion problems.
-In these cases, a discrete ensemble of resistors and capacitors was used to approximate a continuous field, while in other cases, the computing medium was spatially continuous.
-The latter made use of conductive sheets (for twodimensional fields) or electrolytic tanks (for twoor three-dimensional fields).
+Some early analog computing devices were capable of field computation (Truitt & Rogers, 1960, pp. 1-14-17, 2-2-16).
+For example, as previously mentioned (Sec.
+B), large resistor and capacitor networks could be used for solving PDEs such as diffusion problems.
+In these cases a discrete ensemble of resistors and capacitors was used to approximate a continuous field, while in other cases the computing medium was spatially continuous.
+The latter made use of conductive sheets (for two-dimensional fields) or electrolytic tanks (for two- or three-dimensional fields).
 When they were applied to steady-state spatial problems, these analog computers were called field plotters or potential analyzers.

-The ability to fabricate very large arrays of analog computing devices, combined with the need to exploit massive parallelism in real-time computation and control applications, creates new opportunities for field computation (MacLennan 1987, 1990, 1999).
+The ability to fabricate very large arrays of analog computing devices, combined with the need to exploit massive parallelism in realtime computation and control applications, creates new opportunities for field computation (MacLennan, 1987, 1990, 1999).
 There is also renewed interest in using physical fields in analog computation.
-For example, Rubel (1993) defined an abstract extended analog computer (EAC), which augments Shannon's (1993) general-purpose analog computer with (unspecified) facilities for field computation, such as PDE solvers (see sections "Shannon's Analysis" and "Rubel's Extended Analog Computer" below).
-JW Mills has explored the practical application of these ideas in his artificial neural field networks and VLSI EACs, which use the diffusion of electrons in bulk silicon or conductive gels and plastics for 2D and 3D field computation (Mills 1996; Mills et al. 2006).
+For example, Rubel (1993) defined an abstract extended analog computer (EAC), which augments Shannon's (1941) general purpose analog computer with (unspecified) facilities for field computation, such as PDE solvers (see Secs.
+E.3-E.4 below).
+J. W. Mills has explored the practical application of these ideas in his artificial neural field networks and VLSI EACs, which use the diffusion of electrons in bulk silicon or conductive gels and plastics for 2D and 3D field computation (Mills, 1996; Mills et al., 2006).